10 Best RC Vehicle Lighting

 Buying Guide

 Upgrading your RC vehicle lighting is one of the easiest ways to extend run time into the evening and add realism to scale builds.
 Because the category spans tiny 1/24 micro crawlers up to large 1/8 monster trucks, choosing the right kit requires more than counting LEDs.
-Below is a practical guide to sizing, features, installation, and long-term reliability so you can match a lighting system to your specific rig.
+The guide below walks through sizing, feature tradeoffs, installation, and long-term reliability so you can match a lighting system to your specific rig.

 Sizing and Scale Compatibility